Quantum Simulations of Opinion Dynamics: Kuramoto-Like Model

 \section{Kuramoto-Like Model}

-To obtain the classical correspondence of the quantum Hamiltonian $H=H_0+H_I$, we treat each spin as a classical vector(i.e., employ the mean field approach).
+To obtain the classical correspondence of the quantum Hamiltonian, we treat each spin as a classical vector.
 Since the original Hamiltonian contains only the $Z$ ($\sigma_z$) and $X$ ($\sigma_x$) Pauli operators, the dynamics are confined to the $X$--$Z$ plane of the Bloch sphere.
-Consequently, the classical limit reduces to the well-known classical XY (planar rotor)-like model.
+Consequently, the classical limit reduces to the well-known classical planar rotor-like model.

 In the quantum description, $Z_i$ and $X_i$ are Pauli matrices acting on site $i$.
 In the classical limit, we replace each quantum spin with a unit classical vector $\vec S_i$.
-Because the quantum Hamiltonian only has the $X$ and $Z$ components, the state of agent $i$ can be parametrized by a single angular variable $\phi_i$,
+Because only the $X$ and $Z$ components appear, the state of agent $i$ can be parametrized by a single angular variable $\phi_i$,

 Here $\phi_i$ plays the role of the ``opinion angle'' in the corresponding classical model.
 Consider the interaction part of the quantum Hamiltonian,

 Replacing the operators by their classical counterparts yields,